runpod/docs/docs/fine-tune/index.md

 For more configuration examples, see the [Axolotl examples repository](https://github.com/axolotl-ai-cloud/axolotl/tree/main/examples).

-## Start the fine-tuning process
+## Start the Fine Tuning process

 When your configuration is ready:

-1. Run the following command to start fine-tuning:
+1. Run the following command to start Fine Tuning:

    ```bash
    axolotl train config.yaml